 Must-Have Features for a Winning Educational App

 For most educational apps out there, content is everything.
-So you need to make sure the content is as accessible and engaging as possible.
+So you need to make sure the educational content is as accessible and engaging as possible.
 Accordingly, every feature serving this purpose must be on your list.

 Let’s review a few must-have features that should be present in nearly every interactive learning app.

 Facebook and Google logins add up to easier onboarding, while the ability to invite friends allows you to scale up faster.
 You can also leverage the social aspect of learning by encouraging users to comment and share their findings.
+Finally, social media are perfect marketing channels to onboard new users.

 That’s where the user’s virtual ego lives, with all the earned regalia — badges, points, etc. Make sure your users can customize it to their liking.